vuvk/swinger-engine/README.md

 - GUI;
 - save/load game.

-This is real raycasting (software rendering), not OpenGL or Direct3D.
+This is real raycasting (software rendering), not OpenGL or Direct3D, or Vulkan, or... you understand :))

 -----